Skip to main content

 Pastel

-Crispy fried pastry with savory fillings like ground beef, cheese, hearts of palm, or shrimp.
-Weekend feira (market) essential paired with sugarcane juice.
+A crisp fried pastry with savory fillings such as ground beef, cheese, hearts of palm, or shrimp.
+At weekend feiras (markets) it's typically washed down with sugarcane juice.

 Brigadeiro